Statue of Kimiyuki Sanada Yukimura

 Tamura family grave

-Tamura family grave information board
+Information board for the Tamura family grave

-Tamura family grave information board
+Information board for the Tamura family grave

 Tamura family grave <Information>